|Dynamo lights installed on our delivery bike|

 roller must be right.

 I find that setting up the dynamo so that in the "off" position it is about one cm clear of the tyre works best.
-You may find that this varies a little with different setups.
+You may find that this varies a little with different combinations of tyre and dynamo.

-Note that when you change between different tyres this distance may need setting up again.
+Note that when you change between different tyres of different widths this distance may need setting up again.

-The between the rubber wheel and the tyre.
-You can bend the brazed on bracket until this spacing is correct.
-If the distance is too _or_ too short then it may result in there being inadequate pressure.
+To adjust the gap between the rubber or steel roller of the dynamo and the tyre you can bend the brazed on bracket until this spacing is correct.
+If the gap is too wide or too short then it may result in there being inadequate pressure.
 Your correct distance may not be the same as mine.
 Excessive pressure results in more drag and can also sometimes result in the dynamo slipping.

-The Nordlicht dynamo can also be set up to run on the rim.
+The Nordlicht dynamo with rubber wheel can also be set up to run on the rim.
 The same rules apply.

 bearings in the dynamo.

 - Slipping can occur if the roller is worn out.
-Replacement rubbers can be bought in our shop for both the AXA and Nordlicht dynamos.
-In both cases you have merely to pull off the old one and push the new one on to replace it.
+Replacement rubber rollers can be bought in our shop for both the AXA and Nordlicht dynamos.
+In both cases you simply pull off the old one and push the new one on to replace it.

 - Bent wheels result in intermittent lighting behaviour because the dynamo